-&lt;sup>5For example, Schmitz and Conley (2016) find that "veterans with a high genetic predisposition for smoking were more likely to have been smokers, smoke heavily, and are at a higher risk of being diagnosed with cancer or hypertension at older ages."
+6For example, Schmitz and Conley (2016) find that "veterans with a high genetic predisposition for smoking were more likely to have been smokers, smoke heavily, and are at a higher risk of being diagnosed with cancer or hypertension at older ages."
 They also find that the effect is smaller among those who went to college after the war.
 Conley and Heerwig (2011) study the impact of the same draft on residential stability, housing tenure, and extended family residence after the War and find mixed results.

-Card and Cardoso (2012).
-Using regression discontinuity, Bauer et al. (2012) compare cohorts who were born before July 1, 1937 in Germany and hence were exempted from service in 1950s with those who were born immediately after and had to serve in 1950s.
+markets.
+Three studies that do examine these impacts are Bauer et al. (2012), Card and Cardoso (2012), and Galiani et al. (2011).
+Using regression discontinuity, Bauer et al. (2012) compare cohorts who were born before July 1, 1937 in Germany and hence were exempted from service in the 1950s with those who were born immediately after and had to serve in the 1950s.
 They find no effect of conscription on wages later in life.
 Similarly, in a different design Card and Cardoso (2012) also find no effect of conscription on Portuguese individuals with more than primary education, despite finding a positive impact on less educated individuals.
+Galiani et al. (2011) use the draft lottery in Argentina and find that conscription at both war and peace times increased likelihood of developing a criminal record.
+Like Angrist et al. (2011), they find a negligible long-term impact of conscription on labor force participation and earnings.

-These studies concern developed countries.
-Nevertheless, if there is no effect on earnings (in such countries) or a positive effect in the case of less educated Portuguese men, one wonders to what extent people are willing to avoid it.
+If conscription has no effect on earnings (as the above studies suggest) or a positive effect in the case of less educated Portuguese men, one wonders to what extent people are willing to avoid it.
 This study aims to answer this question.
-Card and Lemieux (2001) answer a similar question: whether people were willing to go to college to avoid draft during the Vietnam War.
-But, again, they look at a draft during a war, while this paper is about draft during peacetime.
+Card and Lemieux (2001) answer a similar question: whether people were willing to go to college to avoid the draft during the Vietnam War.
+Again, however, they look at a draft during a war, while this paper is about draft during peacetime.
 It is not very surprising to find that individuals were willing to go to college to avoid serving in war.
 It is interesting, however, to understand whether individuals behave similarly in the absence of war and in a developing country where supply of college education is limited and entry to college is very competitive and costly.
 Moreover, as Card and Lemieux (2001) explain, they "find a strong correlation between the risk of induction faced by a cohort and the relative enrollment and completed education of men."
 This study, rather, finds a causation.

 The rest of the paper is structured as follows: Section 2 explains the military service and its exemption laws in Iran.
 It also describes the identification strategy.
 The data are discussed in Section 3 after which the estimation and results are depicted in Section 4.
-Lastly, the conclusion discusses policy implications for countries with military service laws.
+Lastly, the conclusion discusses policy implications not limited to countries with military service.